Clinical Neurodynamics with Michael Shacklock

 • neurodynamic sequencing – a mechanism that can be used to make neurodynamic technique more specifically than in the past

-• how to differentiate nerve from other tissues with mechanical testing
+• how to differentiate nerve from other tissues with mechanical testing.

 Neurodynamic sequencing